sai1408/LinuxZerotoHero/README.md

 ps -ef | grep amazon
 ps -ef | grep amazon | aws -F" " '{print $2}'

+awk is for filtering out to specific column from more lines of results

 curl <URL>
 curl <URL> | grep ERROR
 wget downloads the file - curl directly gets infor  .
-If we don't want to store in local use curl find / sudo su - (Change to root)
+If we don't want to store in local use curl find / sudo su - (Change to root)  [ -sustitute user do loops
-loops
 find   sudo find / -name <name of file>
 trap
 sed  replace text in files

 **tips:**
 sh <scriptname>  (to execute)